aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-user-defined-cells/_index.md

 #### **Create Cell Programming Sample**
 Use the following code example in your .NET application to create user-defined cell in the shapesheet using Aspose.Diagram for .NET.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-User-defined-Cells-CreateUserDefinedCellInShapeSheet-CreateUserDefinedCellInShapeSheet.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-User-defined-Cells-CreateUserDefinedCellInShapeSheet-CreateUserDefinedCellInShapeSheet.cs" >}}
 ## **Retrieve User-defined Cells from Shapesheet**
 Aspose.Diagram for .NET API allows to retrieve user-defined cells from shapesheet.
 This example topic describes the way, developers can retrieve all User.name for all shapes in a drawing.
 ### **Retrieve User-defined Cells**